sarehsoltani/sarehsoltani.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I’m a Machine Learning Researcher at the Brain and Mind Institute, exploring the effects of music perception on brain functionality.
+I’m a Machine Learning Researcher at the BrainsCAN, exploring the effects of music perception on brain functionality.
 With over four years of hands-on experience in both academia and industry, I’ve worked on developing Machine Learning models to tackle real-world problems.
 My research interest lies at the intersection of computer vision, natural language processing, and scene understanding, with a strong interest in leveraging applied ML to solve challenging problems in the healthcare domain.

 I received my Master's Degree in Computer Science at Western University, where I developed a weakly supervised anomaly detection model for surveillance videos using a Two-Stream I3D Convolutional Network as my thesis.
 Prior to this, I got my Bachelor’s Degree in Computer Engineering from Amirkabir University of Technology (Tehran Polytechnic), focusing on real-time tracking systems.